Israel faces accusation of genocide against Palestinians in Gaza in case brought by South Africa at U.N. court

 What is South Africa's argument against Israel?

+South Africa presented its case Thursday and the country's lawyers asked the ICJ judges to impose a binding preliminary order on Israel to halt all military operations in Gaza.

-South Africa will present its case on Thursday, and it has recruited some of South Africa's most prestigious legal minds to argue that no armed attack on a state, even if that attack includes atrocity crimes, such as Hamas' Oct.
+South Africa has recruited some of the country's most prestigious legal minds to argue that no armed attack on a state, even if that attack includes atrocity crimes, such as Hamas' Oct.
 7 rampage in southern Israel, can justify violating the Genocide Convention.

 "The 2.3 million Palestinians in Gaza, including over one million children, are extremely vulnerable.
 There is a grave threat to their existence," South Africa alleges in an 84-page document laying out its case, adding that the Gazans "are in urgent and severe need of the court's protection."